1. Introduction

 ldes:transactionFinalizedObject

-- the value that the object needs to be in order to be finalized.
-Defaults to the"true"^^xsd:boolean
+: the value that the object must have in order to be considered finalized.
+Defaults to"true"^^xsd:boolean

 .